Allen Chapman

-Allen Chapman (born August 18, 1974) is an American soccer referee and member of PRO.
-He lives in Utah.
+Allen Chapman (born August 18, 1974) is an American soccer referee employed by PRO.
+He primarily officiates in Major League Soccer.

-Chapman regularly referees matches for Major League Soccer, and has done so since 2012.

 During an August 2016 USL match in New Jersey, Chapman became the first video assistant referee to be used during a professional match.
+Chapman was named MLS Referee of the Year in 2017 and 2019.
+He was the referee for MLS Cup 2017 and MLS Cup 2019.

 Chapman is also a former player and coach.
 He played professionally for the Arizona Sahuaros between 2000 and 2002.
+As of 2019, Chapman is a resident of Utah.